2026 Oklahoma State Question 832

-Oklahoma Question 832, the $15 Minimum Wage Initiative, is an initiated state statute that will appear on the June 16, 2026, ballot in Oklahoma.
-If passed, the initiative would incrementally increase the state's minimum wage from $7.25 to $12 in 2027, $13.50 in 2028 and $15 in 2029, with further increases permitted to adjust for inflation.
+Oklahoma Question 832, the $15 Minimum Wage Initiative, was a failed initiated state statute that appeared on the June 16, 2026, ballot in Oklahoma.
+If passed, the initiative would have incrementally increased the state's minimum wage from $7.25 to $12 in 2027, $13.50 in 2028 and $15 in 2029, with further increases permitted to adjust for inflation.
 It would also remove exemptions from the Oklahoma Minimum Wage Act that meant certain groups were not legally considered 'employees'.
+The amendment was rejected by voters.

 Background

-As of 2025, Oklahoma's minimum wage is $7.25, in line with the federal minimum wage.
-Question 832 would raise this to $12 in 2027, increasing by $1.50 for the next two years.
-It would also allow for future minimum wage increases based on changes to inflation.
+As of 2026, Oklahoma's minimum wage was $7.25 per hour, the same as the federal minimum wage.
+State Question 832 would have raised the minimum wage to $12 in 2027, with further increases to $13.50 in 2028 and $15 in 2029, before allowing future increases to be indexed to inflation beginning in 2030.

+The measure was advanced through Oklahoma's citizen initiative process after supporters gathered petition signatures in 2024.
+Supporters said the proposal would help workers keep up with rising prices and modernize Oklahoma's wage floor by tying it more closely to inflation over time.

-Currently, exceptions in the Oklahoma Minimum Wage Act mean that many workers (Note: Part-time employees, students, minors, farm and agricultural workers, domestic service workers, newspaper vendors and carriers, and feedstore employees.) are not legally considered to be 'employees'.
-The measure would remove these exceptions.
+At the time, the Oklahoma Minimum Wage Act contained several exemptions that meant some workers were not covered by the state's minimum wage law, including certain part-time employees, students, minors, farm and agricultural workers, domestic service workers, newspaper vendors and carriers, and feedstore employees.
+State Question 832 would have removed many of these exemptions and extended minimum-wage coverage more broadly to workers in the state.

+Opponents argued that the measure would have increased labor costs for small businesses and employers that would have newly fallen under the state's minimum-wage rules.
+Supporters countered that the proposal would have brought Oklahoma wage standards closer to the cost of living and reduced the gap between the state's statutory wage and workers' actual expenses.